AjSiciliano/Tournament-Bracket/README.md

 	Ex: Line in .txt where 'John' has 4 winnings John,,,,,

-The number of winnings per player is the (number of commas-1) on each respective line
+The number of winnings per player is the (number of commas-1) on each respective line.

-Once a player has winnings >= the number of rounds, they will be the winning user at the top of the bracket.
+Once a player has winnings >= the number of rounds, they will be the winning player at the top of the bracket.

 To update the bracket: